-The London International Youth Science Forum was the brainchild of the late Philip S Green.
-In the aftermath of the Second World War an organisation was founded in Europe by representatives from Denmark, Czechoslovakia, the Netherlands and the United Kingdom in an effort to overcome the animosity resulting from the war, plans were made to set up group home to home exchanges between schools and communities in European countries.
-This functioned with considerable success and in 1959 Philip Green decided to provide a coordinated programme for groups from half a dozen European countries and, following the belief that ‘out of like interests the strongest friendships grow.'
-He based the programme on science.
+The London International Youth Science Forum was the brainchild of the late Arthur McTaggart-Short and Philip S Green MBE.
+In the aftermath of the Second World War, an organisation was founded in Europe by representatives from Denmark, the Czech Republic, the Netherlands and the United Kingdom in an effort to overcome the animosity resulting from the war, plans were made to set up group home to home exchanges between schools and communities in European countries.
+This functioned with considerable success and in 1959 it was decided to provide a coordinated programme for groups from half a dozen European countries and, following the belief that ‘out of like interests the strongest friendships grow.’
+They based the programme on science.

 HRH The Duke of Edinburgh agreed to be Patron of the event and spoke at the first Opening Ceremony in 1959.
 Within a relatively short period, interest in LIYSF spread beyond London with schools and local education authorities throughout the United Kingdom seeking to send their students to the meeting.
 As a result, the meeting gradually changed.
 Instead of being based on home to home exchanges, it became a residential meeting with its participants living in Halls of Residence of the University of London.
 In the early sixties the range of participation extended beyond Europe, firstly across the Atlantic to the United States and Canada.